1911416-GuoYuhan/SchoenbAt/README.md

 Processed dataset can be downloaded [here](https://drive.google.com/drive/folders/1rE0SjpeFKPFtgmWWjYCoIMz91UozHWWC?usp=sharing) from Skyformer[1].

-Note: most source code comes from [LRA repo](https://github.com/google-research/long-range-arena)[2], and Random Maclaurin Feature is implemented based on [dp-rfs](https://github.com/joneswack/dp-rfs)[3]
+Note: you can repeat our experiment from [LRA repo](https://github.com/google-research/long-range-arena)[2], and Random Maclaurin Feature is implemented based on [dp-rfs](https://github.com/joneswack/dp-rfs)[3]

 ## Usage